mtitus83/MMM-YNAB/README.md

 ## Update Interval

 This module updates the YNAB budget information every 90 seconds by default.
+Please note that this update interval is fixed and cannot be modified through the module's configuration options.
+If you need to change the update interval, you would need to modify the module's source code directly.

 ## Note on Support